 If a prospect is researching their options on your website, they’re likely researching their options with another insurance company too.
 So the website that gives them the answer the fastest likely has an advantage.

-To save your leads trolling your website for information, you can employ conversational AI to prompt the user, by asking something like:
+To save your leads trolling your website for information, you can employ a digital insurance broker to prompt the user, by asking something like:

 “Can I help you with a quote today?
 Or perhaps I could tell you a bit about what kinds of insurance we offer?”